AliKazmierczak/nate-challenge/README.md

 ### Run install
 This step will:
-- create nate-challenge dockr image
+- create nate-api dockr image
 - install all npm dependencies for the project

 Just run: